Lionel Verde

-Lionel Sebastián Verde (born 18 October 2004) is an Argentine professional footballer who plays as a midfielder for Russian club CSKA Moscow on loan from Unión.
+Lionel Sebastián Verde (born 18 October 2004) is an Argentine professional footballer who plays as a midfielder for UAE Pro League club Baniyas on loan from Unión.

 Early life

 Verde was born on 18 October 2004.
 Born in Santa Fe Province, Argentina, he is a native of the province.

 Career

 As a youth player, Verde joined the youth academy of Argentine side Unión and was promoted to the club's senior team in 2023.
 Argentine news website Agenciafe wrote in 2025 that he "demonstrated his worth as a highly desirable prospect" while playing for them.
 On 14 February 2024, he debuted for them during a 0–0 away draw with Godoy Cruz in the Copa de la Liga Profesional.

 During the summer of 2025, he was sent on loan to Russian side CSKA until the end of the 2025–26 season, with an option to buy.